Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 As of the time of writing, the online sale of medicinal products is not regulated in Romania.

 However, a draft bill amending the Pharmacy Law, which would introduce regulations for the online sale of medicinal products, was adopted by Parliament in September 2016.
-The bill has yet to be ratified by the second chamber and, consequently, its wording is subject to change before coming into force.
+The bill has yet to be sanctioned by the president and, consequently, its wording is subject to change before coming into force.

 In its current form, the bill would require pharmacies to obtain an authorisation from the Ministry of Health before selling non-prescription medicines.
 The ministry is also responsible for controlling and supervising the online sale of non-prescription medicines.
 Selling medicines online without an authorisation is subject to a fine of between €6,600 and €11,000.